Skip to main content

 • This function takes the object properties as a dictionary.

-• insert_many for batch creating multiple objects.
+• insert_many for adding multiple objects with one request.

 • This function takes the object properties as a dictionary or as a DataObject instance.